hhlu/howardlu.com/_posts/2013-09-01-getting-started-with-vagrant-and-puppet.md

 - Systems
 - VMs
 ---
-Vagrant is a software allowing easy creation and management of virtual machines, and Puppet is a system configuration tool that works with it.
+Vagrant is an application allowing easy creation and management of virtual machines, and Puppet is a system configuration tool that works with it.

 At my workplace, we use both of these to streamline our development process—you